nathanielhall/useApi/README.md

 # useApi

 > `useApi` is a React hook used to send async api requests.
 > The purpose of this repository is to build the foundation for the useApi hook.
-Over time features will be added in, until then, the only purpose is to build a **simple foundation**.
+Over time additional features will be added in, until then, the only purpose is to build a **simple foundation** for use in my personal projects.

 ## Usage